New Granåsen ski jump in Trondheim inaugurated

 Operating until: | 1995 |

-The Wolverine Hill ski jumping facility was built in 1935 in order to replace Curry Hill, which had been destroyed in 1930.
+The Wolverine Hill ski jumping hill was built in 1935 in order to replace Curry Hill, which had been destroyed in 1930.
 Already then Gogebic Range Ski Club (which is now Copper Peak Inc.) wanted to revive the glorious history of Curry Hill and build a world record braking hill.
-However, first only a 60 meter and 40 meter double ski jumping hill were built.
+However, first only a 60 meter ski jumping hill were built.
 Apart from the World War II years, the hill had been used for ski jumping tournament every winter.
 In 1942 Torger Tokle set a hill record of 216 feet, which had been unbeated until the hill was destroyed by a storm in 1963.

 Advertisement: